ihabunek/phormium/docs/usage.rst

 Filtering data
 --------------

 In order to retrieve only selected rows, `QuerySets` can be filtered.
+Filters are used to consturct a WHERE clause in the resulting SQL query.

+For example:

 .. code-block:: php